Materials for watercolor classes are less expensive and last much longer than for other mediums.

 Graphite pencils, medium soft or hard, and kneaded eraser, also known as putty rubber or artist grade eraser is also necessary.
 We cannot use the regular hard eraser since it damages the watercolor paper.

 We do apply both: graphite transfer or copying paper for transferring our drawing onto watercolor paper and tracing paper for creation of large scale sketches when the drawing is complex or requires to show values clearly.
 These papers should be in size close to the watercolor paper.
 Please also have some testing paper which you can use for trying out colors or similar stuff.
 Cheap watercolor paper would do.
+I will teach you also how to transfer drawing without using any graphite transfer or copying paper.

 We are using some small, medium and medium-large size brushes.
 Just make sure you buy watercolor brushes with soft bristles.
 Synthetic brushes are fine and inexpensive.
 We are usually fine with one flat brush (at least 3/4 or 1 in wide) and two to four round brushes with fine tips.
 Sizes 6 to 12.